But this is a soccer story.

 "I don't dismiss the star-power element," said RSL general manager Garth Lagerwey.
 "But I do think it's inefficient to constantly go out and try to find the next big thing.
 You're going to be right sometimes and wrong sometimes."

-With Beckham's retirement, MLS still features former Arsenal star Thierry Henry on one coast and Landon Donovan, perhaps the best American-born player ever, on another.
+With Beckham's retirement, MLS still features former Arsenal star Thierry Henry on one coast and Landon Donovan, perhaps the best American-born player ever, on the other.

 There are, of course, barriers when it comes to stardom in Major League Soccer.
 There is the inevitable exodus of homegrown talent overseas.

-MLS officials hope to create sustainable growth through other means then.
+MLS officials hope to create sustainable growth through other means.